Arcadia-Science/2024-chelicerate-phylogenomics-peptides/README.md

 ## Results

-We initially predicted 631 peptides (602 distinct sequences) from the 3,534 input protein sequences.
+We started with 3,534 input protein sequences from 78 orthogroups.
-These 631 peptides were predicted from proteins in 37 orthogroups.
+We initially predicted 631 peptides (602 distinct sequences) in 37 orthogroups.
 We applied the following initial filters (see [this notebook](./notebooks/20240626-02-combine-peptide-predictions-with-metadata.ipynb)):
 * Filtered (removed) propeptides predicted by DeepPeptide.
 DeepPeptide uses the [UniProt definition of a propeptide](https://www.uniprot.org/help/propep), a part of a protein that is cleaved during maturation or activation.
 Once cleaved, a propeptide generally has no independent biological function.
 This reduced the number of peptide predictions to 308 (305 distinct sequences) in 32 orthogroups.
 * Filtered (removed) peptides in orthogroups where no peptide had a hit to a predicted peptide from a [tick salivary gland transcriptome](https://github.com/Arcadia-Science/2024-tick-sg-peptides-tsa/).
 We want to target things expressed in the tick salivary gland because they are more likely to be biologically active in itch suppression.
 However, we don’t know if the tick salivary gland transcriptomes we worked with are complete (many are heavily filtered) so we relaxed this filter to function at the orthogroup level.
 This filter reduced the number of peptides down to 281 (278 distinct peptide sequences).
 These peptides were from 13 orthogroups and 206 clusters (mmseqs2 80% identity).